 America: History and Life (AHL) abstracts journal articles, book reviews, media reviews, and dissertations on all aspects of American and Canadian history from prehistory to the present.
 Sources in AHL are almost all in English and include state and local history journals as well as major history journals.
 Search the index by keyword and limit the search by desired time-period covered in the article.
 For additional help in searching use the link in AHL.

 Online version of The American Bibliography of Slavic and East European Studies, which since 1956 has provided an annual comprehensive listing of journal articles, books, book chapters, book reviews, dissertations, online resources, and selected government publications produced in the United States and Canada on all aspects of East-Central Europe and the former Soviet Union.
-Volumes of ABSEES for 1957-1990 are in the circulating collection under the call number Z2483 .A65
+Volumes of ABSEES for 1957-1990 are in SWORD under the call number Z2483 .A65.

 An online resource for researching the individuals, regiments, and battles of the American Civil War.
 The database contains indexed, searchable information on over 4 million soldiers and thousands of battles, together with over 17,000 photographs.
 With thousands of regimental rosters and officer profiles, the database will continue to grow as new information is loaded semiannually.